SaiSatwik2226/verbose-waffle/StartHere.md

 ## 3.Now the repository is downloaded to your local repository,
 use,
      cd <name>
-name is the name that y used if none then use verbose-waffle.
+name is the name that y used if none then use First-contributors-choice.

 ## 4.Now use <editor> Contributions.md,
 you need to have an editor such as [Atom](https://atom.io/) or [Sublime Text](https://www.sublimetext.com/3)